0x4d4746h/coderesign/README.md

-# coderesign
-# What
+# What's it
-This is a tool for resigning ipa package with your distribution provisioning profile.
+* This is a tool for resigning ipa package with your distribution provisioning profile.
-### (Include Individual and Enterprise distribution provisioning profile)
+* Include Individual and Enterprise distribution provisioning profile

 # Requirements
 * Mac OS 9.0 +